dennissxz/data-science-handbook/13-statistics/25-two-sample-tests.md

     \operatorname{Var} (\bar{X}-\bar{Y})=(1-\rho) \frac{2 \sigma^{2}}{n}< \frac{2 \sigma^{2}}{n}
     $$

-As a result, when correlation exists, the smaller paired sample variance is the appropriate one to use, since the test statistic using it has a larger power.
+As a result, when correlation exists, the smaller paired sample variance is the appropriate one to use, since the test statistic using it has a **larger power**.

 On the other hand, if the correlation is substantial and we fail to take it into consideration, the pooled sample variance estimator likely will overestimate the variance, and the estimate could be too large to be useful.